tgstation/tgstation/code/modules/admin/verbs/lua/README.md

 ---

 ## Lists
-In order to allow lists to be modified in-place across the DM-to-lua language barrier, lists are treated as userdata.
+In order to allow lists to be modified in-place across the DM-to-Lua language barrier, lists are treated as userdata.
 Whenever running code that expects a DM value, auxlua will attempt to convert tables into lists.

 List references are subject to the same limitations as datum userdata, but you are less likely to encounter these limitations.